Click images to view larger versions

 Native Americans used Osage Orange to make their hunting bows because of its strength and elasticity.
 Farmers considered it a weed tree, but shaped it for fence posts and rails for its strength and longevity.
-I wanted to sculpt it for its color and grain features.
-Plus, a friend with a large property in central Ohio had an entire row of Osage that he wanted to remove.
+For a long while, I had wanted to create an Osage orange wood sculpture for its color and grain features.
+Then, a friend with a large property in central Ohio told me he had an entire row of Osage that he wanted to remove.
 Problem was finding anyone with machinery tough enough.

 However, I’m well ahead of my story.
 First, three of us spent hours excavating down to the roots, chewing up a couple of chainsaw blades in the process.
 Next, it took a front end loader to deposit it into the back of a pickup.
 (It weighed close to 600 pounds!)
 Then, in my studio I used a hoist and very careful planning to get it situated where it spent the next three years drying out.

 Finally, I began sculpting into this powerful, sensual form.
 In the process, I excavated a large section of rotted wood at the center of the tree.
 Working from both sides, I removed all material down to the solid wood.
 Then, there appeared bright gray flashes of…of what?
 When I cleared the cavity and inspected, three same-sized silver colored objects, one-half-inch in diameter, lodged dead center of the tree, revealed themselves.
 My speculation?
 Long ago some hunter or solider with a 50 calibre muzzle loading rifle used this tree for target practice.
 The rifle balls still reside in the interior of the finished sculpture.

 About the name